Drug Profile, Urine (Nine Drugs), Immunoassay With GC/MS Confirmation Urine Test

 A Drug Profile, Urine (Nine Drugs), Immunoassay With GC/MS Confirmation Urine Test Includes: Amphetamines; barbiturates; benzodiazepines; cannabinoids (marijuana); cocaine; methadone (Dolophine); opiates (codeine, morphine only); phencyclidine (PCP); propoxyphene.

-Please read below for description of individual drug test:
+Please read below for a description of individual drug test:

 Amphetamines: Stimulants of the central nervous system and sympathetic division of the peripheral nervous system.
 It appears that the main action of amphetamines is to increase the synaptic activity of the dopamine and norepinephrine neurotransmitter systems.